It’s not really a “theory” at all. It is a social movement, akin to a religion.

 The Haze of Intentional Obscurity

-Due to the fog of misrepresentation, as an outsider, it’s difficult to grasp the movement’s actual ideology.
+Due to the fog of misrepresentation, as an outsider or even as a fringe member of The Movement That Must Not Be Named, it’s often difficult to grasp the core movement’s actual ideology.

 Most of what you have heard about the movement was from social media; and most of the movement’s statements on social media are doublespeak posturing propaganda: a form of psychological warfare.